BlitzkriegSoftware/PcfConfigSvr/README.md

 * <a href="https://docs.pivotal.io/spring-cloud-services/1-4/common/config-server/" target="_blank">https://docs.pivotal.io/spring-cloud-services/1-4/common/config-server/</a>
 * <a href="https://docs.pivotal.io/spring-cloud-services/1-4/common/config-server/configuring-with-git.html" target="_blank">https://docs.pivotal.io/spring-cloud-services/1-4/common/config-server/configuring-with-git.html</a>
+* <a href="https://docs.pivotal.io/spring-cloud-services/1-4/common/config-server/background-information.html" target="_blank">https://docs.pivotal.io/spring-cloud-services/1-4/common/config-server/background-information.html</a>

 ## Creating Configuration Server (CS) ##

 There is a folder called `scripts` that has two prototypical scripts for creating and deleting an instance of Configuration Server (CS) in the current ORG and SPACE.
 These were testing on <a href="https://api.run.pivotal.io" target="_blank">https://api.run.pivotal.io</a>, you may need to make changes if you are running on another PCF install.

+## Configuring Configuration Server ##

+The easiest way to provide name/value pairs for CS to serve up to applications is to create a GIT repo with either YAML or Properties files (we are using YAML for the demo).

+See: <a href="https://docs.pivotal.io/spring-cloud-services/1-4/common/config-server/configuring-with-git.html" target="_blank">https://docs.pivotal.io/spring-cloud-services/1-4/common/config-server/configuring-with-git.html</a>

 ## Demos ##